haraldk/TwelveMonkeys/README.md

   * JPEGs with corrupted ICC profiles
   * JPEGs with corrupted `ICC_PROFILE` segments
   * JPEGs using non-standard color spaces, unsupported by Java 2D
-  * Issues warnings instead of throwing exceptions in cases of corrupted data where ever the image data can still be read in a reasonable way
+  * Issues warnings instead of throwing exceptions in cases of corrupted or non-conformant data where ever the image data can still be read in a reasonable way
 * Thumbnail support:
   * JFIF thumbnails (even if stream contains inconsistent metadata)
   * JFXX thumbnails (JPEG, Indexed and RGB)